San Antonio Divorce Lawyer

 It is important to note that you must be a resident of Texas for six months, and you must have resided in your county for 90 days prior to filing for divorce.
 Additionally, you must address conservatorship (child custody) and child support in your divorce.
 Our San Antonio divorce attorney, Patricia Jay, can evaluate your situation from every angle to determine the best course of action.

 Our team provides extensive divorce representation and guidance.
 We devote necessary time, talent and resources to help ensure you achieve your goals.
 Our representation includes:

-nyu undergraduate essay topics
+my school essay topics